alphasixty/Rogue-AP/README.md

 ```

-#### Configure hostapd.conf - I used vim for this, doing this will also create the file if it is not there alredy.
+#### Configure hostapd.conf

+> I used vim for this.
+This will also create the file if it is not already there.
 But use whatever editor you are comfortable with.

 ```bash